Path integral formulation: Canonical commutation relations

 The formulation of the path integral does not make it clear at first sight that the quantities x and p do not commute.
 In the path integral, these are just integration variables and they have no obvious ordering.
 Feynman discovered that the non-commutativity is still present.

 To see this, consider the simplest path integral, the brownian walk.
 This is not yet quantum mechanics, so in the path-integral the action is not multiplied by i:

 The quantity x(t) is fluctuating, and the derivative is defined as the limit of a discrete difference.

 The distance that a random walk moves is proportional to √t, so that:

 This shows that the random walk is not differentiable, since the ratio that defines the derivative diverges with probability one.

 The quantity xẋ is ambiguous, with two possible meanings:

-In elementary calculus, the two are only different by an amount which goes to 0 as ε goes to 0.
+In elementary calculus, the two are only different by an amount that goes to 0 as ε goes to 0.
 But in this case, the difference between the two is not 0: